hugovk/ply/docs/ply.rst

 Using Python -OO Mode
 ---------------------
-Because of PLY's reliance on docstrings, it is not compatible with `-OO` mode of the interpreter (which strings doc strings).
-If you want to support this, you'll need to write a decorator or some other tool to attach doc strings to functions.
+Because of PLY's reliance on docstrings, it is not compatible with `-OO` mode of the interpreter (which strings docstrings).
+If you want to support this, you'll need to write a decorator or some other tool to attach docstrings to functions.
 For example:

     def _(doc):
         def decorate(func):